 Maundy Thursday recalls the beginning of Jesus’ passion in the Garden of Gethsemane, when he asks his disciples to stay awake and watch, but they do not.
 As part of our Maundy Thursday evening service the altar will be stripped as a symbol of Christ’s passion on the cross, and those who wish will have the opportunity to keep watch after the service.

 The Great Vigil is the first service of Easter.
-The service begins in darkness with the entry of the Pascal candle.
+The service begins in darkness with the entry of the Paschal candle.
 The readings recall our salvation history; we renew our baptismal vows and then celebrate the first Eucharist of Easter.
 Incense will be used.